That awkward thing. The one document you need, but that tends to be ignored by the receiver. Let’s see what we can do to be picked out.

 An even bigger need to be honest.

 In the old days it was possible to hide the bad things you were part of or contributed to.
-Today, much of what you do is somewhere captured online.
-It could work for you.
+But today, much of what you do is somewhere captured online.
+And it could work for you.
 If some of your personality traits that are critical for the job come across strongly online, you’re on the right track.

 But also watch any big negatives.
 Yes, you can go back to the source to get negative posts about you removed.
 But it is more important that you are ready to explain why.
 Why did you do what you did, said what you said.
 And how did you learn from your mistakes.
 Removed posts might not have removed the event you were part of.

 Check your online presence.

 Start with browsing your social media.
 Check public posts on such things as use of language, grammar, insensitive or even offensive comments for people.
 Watch it to remain balanced.
 Generally it would be fine to leave pictures on where you are partying.
 But if that’s about half of your posts, you may reconsider.
 And it depends what job you are applying for.
 If you are pursuing a legal or law enforcement career, the party pics would not help.
 But if you are applying for a creative design role, some of them would help to show your expressive nature.

 Then just search your name.
 Filter the name sakes by adding some unique words that relate to you.
 This could for instance be city, school, employer.
 Check what’s being published about you.
 If there is anything online that is rather negative about you, try to contact the source and discuss if they would be willing to remove it.

 You might.
 Best is to list the adjectives that best describe yourself.
 When you have done that you can check how good or bad your online presence is in line with that.
 Here’s a great site to help you pick the right adjectives.

 So, check how the adjectives you picked are mentioned or represented on social media and other places where you can be found.
 Scrub the posts that contradict these adjectives.